As defined on the GB Non-native Species Secretariat website (NNSS)

 Often these species are additionally problematic because they spread quickly throughout the country, often aided by humans, such as via walking boots or boat hulls.
 The problem of non-native species is an ongoing one; once such a species has entered the country it is extremely hard to eradicate it.

-Non-native species also have a great economic cost, damaging infrastructure, causing losses of food production, and delaying and creating more work for many industries.
-For example, New Zealand Pigmyweed also causes flooding with its dense mats of vegetation.
+Non-native species also have a great economic cost, damaging infrastructure, causing losses of food production, and create issues for many industries.
+For example, dense mats of New Zealand Pigmyweed can block waterways causing flooding.